 \subsection{Ablation Studies}

-\textbf{System design breakdown.} \sys is implemented with asymmetric pipeline parallelism, under the support of asymmetric data parallelism, and other system optimizations including gradient accumulation (GA).
+\textbf{System design breakdown.} \sys is implemented with asymmetric pipeline parallelism, under the support of asymmetric data parallelism, and other system optimizations, including gradient accumulation (GA).
 We evaluate the effectiveness of each design separately, the results are shown in \autoref{fig:ab}.
 We analyze the ablation results as follows:

-\textit{Consider disabling our asymmetric parallel support}, system performance at most degrades $23\%$ (in training \textsc{Llama (30B)}), and $15\%$ on average.
-Without our asymmetric parallel support, all pipeline stages must have the same tensor model parallelism degrees, which is often suboptimal due to the limited utilization of distinct hardware features.
+\textit{Disabling our asymmetric parallel support}, system performance at most degrades $23\%$ (in training \textsc{Llama (30B)}), and $15\%$ on average.
+Without our asymmetric parallel support, all pipeline stages must have the same tensor model parallelism degrees, which is often suboptimal due to the underutilization of distinct hardware features.
 For example, in heterogeneous setting 3, a higher tensor model parallelism degree on \texttt{8$\times$A800} is beneficial.
-Conversely, GPUs with lower intra-machine bandwidths should be assigned lower tensor model parallelism degrees (see more details in \S \ref{subsec:algo}).
+Conversely, GPUs with lower intra-machine bandwidths should be assigned lower tensor model parallelism degrees (detailed in \S \ref{subsec:algo}).

-\textit{Consider disabling gradient accumulation}, system performance at most degrades $15\%$ (in training \textsc{Llama (30B)}), and $12\%$ on average.
-Due to limited memory on heterogeneous GPUs, batch size for each iteration can not be sufficiently large.
-Without gradient accumulation, pipeline execution time is typically short, resulting in frequent data parallel communication, which degrades the system performance.
+\textit{Disabling gradient accumulation}, system performance at most degrades $15\%$ (for \textsc{Llama (30B)}), and $12\%$ on average.
+Heterogeneous GPUs with limited memory can only accommodate a small batch size.
+As a result, the execution time between two data parallel gradient synchronizations is short.
+Without gradient accumulation, frequent data parallel communication degrades system performance.

-\textbf{Training iteration latency breakdown.} We present the breakdown of the training iteration latency of \sys and Galvatron under different heterogeneous experimental settings in~\autoref{fig:lat_bk}. \sys outperforms Galvatron by significantly reducing communication overhead and pipeline bubble inefficiencies.
-With a symmetric pipeline configuration, Galvatron runs a high degree of pipeline parallelism, which increases both communication overhead and pipeline bubbles.
-Furthermore, Galvatron experiences additional bubbles due to imbalanced computation across pipeline stages, leading to performance degradation caused by the straggler stage.
-With asymmetric parallel support, \sys addresses these challenges by reducing the number of pipeline stages and carefully balancing the computation.
+\textbf{Training iteration latency breakdown.} We present breakdown of training iteration latency of \sys and Galvatron under various heterogeneous settings in~\autoref{fig:lat_bk}. \sys outperforms Galvatron by reducing communication overhead and pipeline bubbles.
+With a symmetric parallel strategy, Galvatron runs a high degree of pipeline parallelism, which increases both communication overhead and pipeline bubbles.
+Furthermore, Galvatron experiences additional bubbles due to imbalanced computation across pipeline stages.
+With asymmetric parallel support, \sys addresses these challenges by reducing the number of pipeline stages and carefully balancing computation.